IFS Certification Policy FAQ

 It's important that individuals have appropriate training in an avenue that contains its own professional scope of practice including an ethical code and a formal complaint process for clients in order to understand the parameters of where their work can begin and end and to provide accountability and community protection while the model grows at an exponential speed.

-You still do not have to pursue licensure to become Certified at this time.
+You still do not have to pursue licensure to become Certified if you've already completed a Level 1 Training.

-We have maintained access for health allied professionals through the Practitioner designation- coaches are welcome to join.
+We have maintained access for health allied professionals through the Practitioner designation.

 Some examples of coaching programs that would meet IFS Certification requirements as they have ethical codes and formal complaint bodies include: International Coaching Federation, Association for Coaching, International Association of Trauma Recovery Coaching, etc. (There are many others!)
 Please reach out to [email protected] around eligibility questions for practitioners.